Syndica/sig/src/gossip/readme.md

 - `pull_response.zig`: logic for sending pull *responses* (/handling incoming pull requests)
 - `crds_shards.zig`: datastructure which stores gossip data hashes for quick lookup - used in `crds_table` and constructing pull responses

-## Datatypes and Datastructures
+## Gossip Datastructures and Datatypes

-- data types which we track are defined in `crds.zig` which include `CrdsData` and `CrdsValue`
-    - a `CrdsData` is an enum over the possible gossip data types
-    - a `CrdsValue` contains a `CrdsData` struct and a signature of the `CrdsData` - these are propogated on the network and their signature is verified before processing their data.

-- there are many `CrdsData` types used throughout the codebase, but ones of particular importance include:
-    - `ContactInfo`/`LegacyContactInfo`: which includes node specific information such as the nodes public key and socket addresses for specific validator tasks (including gossip, tvu, tpu, repair, ...).
-This structure is critical for discovering the rest of the network.
-    - `Vote`: which includes a validators signature that a specific block is valid.
-Note, this data is slowly being phased out of the gossip protocol because its not required and takes up a lot of network bandwidth.
-    - `EpochSlots`: // TODO
-    - `DuplicateShred`: // TODO

 ### CrdsTable: Storing Gossip Data

-- gossip data is stored in a Conflict-free Replicated Data Store (CRDS) located in `crds_table.zig`.
+Gossip data is stored in a indexable-HashMap which is refered to as a Conflict-free Replicated Data Store (CRDS) located in `crds_table.zig`.

-- to store this data we use an indexable HashMap which uses a `CrdsValueLabel` as its keys and a `CrdsVersionedValue` as its values
+The data types we are tracking are defined in `crds.zig` which includes `CrdsData` and `CrdsValue` datastructures.
+A `CrdsData` enum covers various gossip data types (including `ContactInfo` for node details like public keys and addresses, `Vote` for block validity signatures (being phased out for lower bandwidth), and `EpochSlots` and `DuplicateShred`), while `CrdsValue` holds a `CrdsData` struct and a signature over its data.

 <div align="center">
 <img src="imgs/2023-08-08-12-35-30.png" width="420" height="200">
 </div>

-- new crds data comes from push messages and pull responses

-### ValueLabels and VersionedValues
+### Inserting Data: ValueLabels and VersionedValues

-- each `CrdsData` type has a corresponding `CrdsValueLabel` which defines how the data is stored/replaced
+For each `CrdsData` type, there is a corresponding `CrdsValueLabel` which defines how the data is stored/replaced.
+When inserting `CrdsData` values into the CRDS table HashMap, we use the `CrdsValueLabel` structure as the keys and a `CrdsVersionedValue` structure for the values.

+#### CrdsTable Keys: `CrdsValueLabel`

-- for example a `LegacyContactInfo` struct includes many socket address fields, however, its corresponding label is only its pubkey
+For example, a `LegacyContactInfo` struct includes many socket address fields, however, its corresponding `CrdsValueLabel` is only its pubkey.
+If we assume that each validator corresponds to one `Pubkey`, this means we'll only store one `LegacyContactInfo` per validator in the CRDS table.

 ```zig=
 // the full contact info struct (including pubkeys, sockets, and more)